 1. Prologue: A New Vision of Nature

 Image 01: Diagrammatic Stairway of Knowledge.
-This diagram, which offers a way to understand relationships between different disciplines appears in the book ‘Life: Outlines of General Biology’ (Vol. II) by Thomson and Geddes (1931); it represents ‘the succession of… four distinctive sciences, mathematical, physical, biological, and social, and… their own ascending complexity, and their respective dependence upon their predecessors: so that each (after the first) can only be substantially based and supported by the extension of the preceding ones, so far as they can go towards elucidating its problems and expressing their contributions in their own distinctive ways‘.[8]
-Confront it with Table I, in the article From Space To Place: A Necessary Paradigm Shift… which I adapted from from K. Boulding’s ‘Image’ (1956) and L. von Bertalanffy’s ‘General System Theory’ (1968).
+This diagram, which offers a way to understand the relationships between different disciplines, appears in the book ‘Life: Outlines of General Biology’ (Vol. II) by Thomson and Geddes (1931); it represents ‘the succession of… four distinctive sciences, mathematical, physical, biological, and social, and… their own ascending complexity, and their respective dependence upon their predecessors: so that each (after the first) can only be substantially based and supported by the extension of the preceding ones, so far as they can go towards elucidating its problems and expressing their contributions in their own distinctive ways‘.[8]
+Confront it with Table I, from the article From Space To Place: A Necessary Paradigm Shift… which I adapted from K. Boulding’s ‘Image’ (1956) and L. von Bertalanffy’s ‘General System Theory’ (1968).

 The requirements of twentieth-century science have had to be frankly reconsidered, and this from that more comprehensive and unified standpoint, synthetic yet evolutionary, which especially distinguishes the opening period from the recent one, which has been, in the main, so content with its multiplicity of unrelated specialisms… I may define this as a change from the formal view of things, considered and analysed separately, and statically thought of as at rest or dead, towards the vital or kinetic view – the synthetic correlation of all studies, henceforth thought of within the moving drama of evolution.[13]